 NEW EXHIBIT!
 Spirit Catholic Radio is excited to announce the availability of a third Eucharistic Miracles display!
 This display has 157 panels featuring many additional miracles.
 Our other two displays have 39 panels.
 You can bring the Eucharistic Revival to your Church or organization by clicking the button below to reserve one of our three Eucharistic Miracle Displays!
 Reserve this free exhibit today!

-The Congregation for the Doctrine of the Faith, wants this exhibition to be displayed in every parish in the world.
+Spirit Catholic Radio is proud to be the home of three sets of the powerful exhibit Eucharistic Miracles of the World, designed by Blessed Carlo Acutis, an Italian teenager who died from leukemia at the age of 15.
+The Congregation for the Doctrine of the Faith, wants this exhibition to be displayed in every parish in the world!
 Spirit Catholic Radio is proud to offer this display to area organizations in order to promote Eucharistic Adoration and for the further evangelization of world, at no charge.

 About the Exhibit